 cloth or rayon fabrics.

-Embroidery thread is heavier, stronger and a tighter density than the
+thread is heavier, stronger and a tighter density than the surrounding fabric.

-surrounding fabric.
-If your project requires large, dense embroidery over
+If your project requires large, dense embroidery over 10,000 stitches, please

-pique, oxford cloth, cotton canvas, poplin, twill, wool, flannel, fleece or
+cloth, cotton canvas, poplin, twill, wool, flannel, fleece or microfiber.
+Avoid

-microfiber.
-Avoid the least expensive shirts you can find for large stitch
+the least expensive shirts you can find for large stitch count embroidery,

-of stitching.
-Selecting a shirt which costs less than the embroidery makes
+Selecting a shirt which costs less than the embroidery makes little sense.
+Many

-little sense.
-Many inexpensive polo shirts use the term "Jersey Knit"
+inexpensive polo shirts use the term "Jersey Knit" which is nothing

-which is nothing more than a T-Shirt with a collar.
-Jersey Knits are not
+more than a T-Shirt with a collar.
+Jersey Knits are not suitable for large

 will always look best on strong, closely knit fabrics.
 Open knits or loose